How to Fight Corporate Consolidation: Florida Exec Finds Winning Formula with B2B Copywriting

 Her client produced sophisticated B2B content.
 And Sharlet didn’t know much about content marketing.

-The timing was right when she received an email from American Writers & Artists Inc. (AWAI).
+The timing was right when she received an email from American Writers & Artists Institute (AWAI).

 It asked a simple question: “Can You Write a Letter Like This One?”